15th Battalion (48th Highlanders of Canada), CEF

-The 15th Battalion (48th Highlanders of Canada), CEF was an infantry battalion of the Canadian Expeditionary Force during the Great War.
-The 15th Battalion was authorized on 1 September 1914, embarked for Britain on 26 September 1914 and arrived in France on 15 February 1915.
+The 15th Battalion (48th Highlanders of Canada), CEF was an infantry battalion of the Canadian Expeditionary Force during World War I. The 15th Battalion was authorized on 1 September 1914, embarked for Britain on 26 September 1914, and arrived in France on 15 February 1915.
 The battalion fought as part of the 3rd Canadian Brigade, 1st Canadian Division in France and Flanders throughout the war.
 The battalion was disbanded on 30 August 1920.

 History

 The 15th Battalion recruited in Toronto, Sudbury, Owen Sound and St. Catharines, Ontario and Waterloo and Coaticook, Quebec and was mobilized at Camp Valcartier, Quebec.

 The battalion fought on the southern flank of the 3rd Brigade during the attack on Vimy Ridge.
 They met little resistance from the Germans and reached their objectives within a few hours.
 The battalion suffered around 20% casualties with nine officers and over a hundred other ranks being killed or wounded.

 Brock Chisholm served with this battalion during the war.

 The 15th Battalion had seven officers commanding: